girofex/Augmented-Museum/README.md

   </tr>
 </table>

-I chose 5 horizontal paintings, to be able to efficiently take advantage of the orientation of the picture frame:
+For the Image Targets, I chose 5 horizontal paintings, to be able to efficiently take advantage of the orientation of the picture frame:

 - *The Persistence of Memory* by Salvador Dalì
 - *Corisca and the Satyr* by Artemisia Gentileschi